 Marine iguanas were actually terrestrial when they first got to the archipelago millions of years ago.
 But they eventually had to adapt in order to survive to the islands’ harsh conditions.
 It was after developing their marine adaptations – a reduced heartbeat, constriction of blood vessels to avoid temperature loss, tricuspid teeth to facilitate foraging algae and a supersized supra-orbital gland (just like marine birds) that allowed them to sneeze out the excess salt in their bodies – that they spread throughout the Galapagos, which is why they can now be found on virtually every island.

 Maybe it’s a millennial thing, but one thing’s for sure: ugly Christmas sweaters are a thing and Christmas iguanas know it.
-Not that they were ever ugly to begin with!
-While Mr. Charles Darwin did “lovingly” refer to marine iguanas as “imps of darkness,” it is possible that he might not have laid eyes on one the most colourful of specimens.
-Much like their reptile cousins that are the Galapagos giant tortoises, marine iguanas evolved differently from island to island; with the size and colour of their scales functioning as distinctive features from one species to the next.
+Not that they were ever ugly, to begin with!
+While Mr. Charles Darwin did “lovingly” refer to marine iguanas as “imps of darkness,” it is possible that he might not have laid eyes on one the most colorful of specimens.
+Much like their reptile cousins that are the Galapagos giant tortoises, marine iguanas evolved differently from island to island; with the size and color of their scales functioning as distinctive features from one species to the next.

-Six subspecies of marine iguanas can be found in the Galapagos and each belong to a different island.
+Six subspecies of marine iguanas can be found in the Galapagos and each belongs to a different island.
 The ones on the islands of Isabela and Fernandina are some of the largest ones.
-Even though they are black for most of the time, it is actually only males that change the tone of their skin and only during mating season.
-The variation in colouring is different for every subspecies: Santa Cruz marine iguanas turn red and black; Fernandina marine iguanas sport a dark green and terracotta red: and Española marine iguanas turn bright red and green, which has earned them the nickname “Christmas” iguanas.
-Guests can visit Española on our Eastern Islands Itinerary.
+Even though they are black most of the time, it is actually only males that change the tone of their skin and only during mating season.
+The variation in coloring is different for every subspecies: Santa Cruz marine iguanas turn red and black; Fernandina marine iguanas sport a dark green and terracotta red: and Española marine iguanas turn bright red and green, which has earned them the nickname “Christmas” iguanas.
 Coincidentally, Christmas iguanas only show these shades during this wonderful time of the year.